Strategic Procurement Division

 • The City Council espressely authorizes the CPO to approve one or more Change Orders, provided each Change Order cannot exceed $50,000.
 A Change Order of more than $50,000 must be approved by the City Council.

-• If a Change Order describes items that Contractor is otherwise required to provide under this Agreement, the City is not obligated to pay any additional money to Contractor.
+• If a Change Order describes items that Vendor is otherwise required to provide under this Agreement, the City is not obligated to pay any additional money to Vendor.

 • The total of all Change Orders issued under this section may not increase the original award amount by more than 25%.